Crocodile Island (film)

 Crocodile Island is a 2020 Chinese action monster film directed by Xu Shixing and Simon Zhao, and starring Gallen Lo as a single father who lands on a crocodile island with his daughter (Liao Yinyue) due to a plane malfunction and must battle with beast-sized creatures inhabiting the island.
 This web film was released for online streaming on 4 February 2020 on iQiyi.
 Crocodile Island became a commercial success, grossing ¥16.70 million against a budget of ¥8 million and is currently the highest-grossing web film of 2020 in China.

 Plot

 The surrounding areas of the Devil's Sea is also known as the Bermuda Triangle of Asia.
 Due to electromagnetic interference, aviation accidents are common in the region.
 Lin Hao (Gallen Lo) and his daughter Yi (Liao Yinyue) are passengers of Flight GZ261.
 As it flies over the Devil's Sea, the plane malfunctions, causing an emergency landing on a crocodile island.
-Hao and other driving passengers encounter enormous sized crocodiles and spiders and engages in a battle for survival.
+Hao and other driving passengers encounter giant sized crocodiles and spiders and engages in a battle for survival.
 When Yi is captured by the giant beasts, Hao fights for his life to rescue his daughter.